nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 #### Membership Lookups

-Testing network member IPAM objects can no longer be filtered using filter expressions.
-ORM manager methods must be used instead.
+Network membership queries of IPAM objects can no longer be filtered using nested filter expressions.
+In most cases, where filter expressions were used before (such as `prefix__net_contained`), model manager methods must be used instead.
+In a few cases, nested model field lookups may be used with one of the newly-added database fields (such as `prefix_length`).

-Each filter lookup that has been replaced with a model manager method will be enumerated here.
+Each custom filter lookup from NetBox that will be enumerated here with how it was before, and how it is now done within Nautobot.

+---

 !!! important
 	The following lookups only apply to `Aggregate` and `Prefix` objects